BlockchainCommons/BCSwiftSecureComponents/Docs/2-ENVELOPE.md

 ## Assertions

-Assertions are themselves `Envelope`s, and can therefore be encrypted, redacted, or carry assersions.
+Assertions are themselves `Envelope`s, and can therefore be encrypted, elided, or carry assersions.

-Within an assertion, the `predicate` and `object` are themselves `Envelope`s, and so they may also be encrypted or redacted, or carry assertions.
+Within an assertion, the `predicate` and `object` are themselves `Envelope`s, and so they may also be encrypted or elided, or carry assertions.

-It is therefore possible to hide any part of a `Envelope` or any of its assertions by encrypting or redacting its parts.
+It is therefore possible to hide any part of a `Envelope` or any of its assertions by encrypting or eliding its parts.
 Here is a simple example consisting of an `Envelope` whose `subject` is a simple text string, which has been signed.

 ```
 "Hello." [